Parre87/projekt2/README.md

 ## Testing

 The HTML for this project was validated using the Nu HTML Checker.
 The validation was performed by submitting the deployed site URL: https://parre87.github.io/projekt2/.
-The checker reported one warning:

-Empty heading: An <h2> tag with class question was found with no content (<h2 class="question"></h2>), which is not semantically meaningful and should be avoided.
+The checker reported one warning: Empty heading: An <h2> tag with class question was found with no content (<h2 class="question"></h2>), which is not semantically meaningful.

 This warning indicates a structural issue that could affect accessibility or SEO.
-To resolve it, consider adding meaningful content inside the heading or removing the empty tag.
+To resolve the issue is to add a meaningful content inside the heading or removing the empty tag.

 ![HTML Validator](https://github.com/Parre87/projekt2/blob/main/assets/images/htmlvalidator.png)